Geeksltd/MSharp.Docs/Basics/VSIX.md

 ### Attribute Decoration, Color values and Gradient Styles

-Thereare some coloring rules in GeeksStylishCode VSIX which you can use for better coding and styling your code:
+Here are some tips you can use to further stylize your code using the GeeksStylishCode extension:

-1. You can write your styling rules in the separated attributes decoration, like the above attribute definitions for __FontSize__  in most of the examples.
+1. You can decorate your attributes separately, refer to some of the sections above for examples like __FontSize__.

-2. You can write exact HTML color names in the string literal colours with the (>) prefix, (greater than sign) instead of colour code hex values, like this :
+2. You can use the string literal html colour names with the (>) prefix (greater than sign) instead of colour code hex values, like this:

   ![Image](images/StylishCode_ColorNames.PNG)

-3. You can define a gradient colours instead of solid colours in all Fore Color and Back Color properties.
+3. You can define gradient colours instead of solid colours in both ForeColor and BackColor properties.

    ![Image](images/StylishCode_ColorGradient1.PNG)
   > Note 1: You can separate your stop colours with the (-)_Dash_ or the (|)_Pipe_ signs.
   >
-  > Note 2: You can define the offset value from the start using a numeric value with or without _percent_ (__%__) sign that separates with a _space_ after each colour to change the length of each colour in the gradient.
+  > Note 2: You can define the offset value using a numeric value in front of the colour - with or without a _percent_ (__%__) sign, you must then separate the colour with a _space_ to change the length of the colours in the gradient.
   >![Image](images/StylishCode_ColorGradient2.PNG)
   >
-  > Note 3: You can change the orientation of the linear colour gradient with the first integer parameter that separates with a _Dash_ or _Pipe_ signs in front of each color gradient string literals.
+  > Note 3: You can change the orientation of the linear colour gradient with an integer parameter in front of each color gradient separated by a _Dash_ or _Pipe_ sign.
   >
   >![Image](images/StylishCode_ColorGradient3.PNG)

 ## VS Ext: MSharp.CodePreview

 CodePreview VSIX is a useful extension developed to help M# programmers rapidly observe code generated by the M# engine in real-time.
-After each project built, this is displayed within a tool-window on the right hand side of code editor window.
+After the whole project is built, the preview is displayed within a tool-window on the right hand side of code editor window.
 You can open the Code Preview too-window by selecting **"Show Generated Code"** from the currently open code editor window menu.

 ![Image](images/CodePreview4.PNG)